WP Rocket is the best premium WordPress caching plugin on the market. This article will cover what the best and free WP Rocket alternatives are.

 - How important a good hosting provider is for site speed and performance

-- How lightweight themes and plugins reduce server strain, and thus increase page speed
+- How lightweight and fast WordPress themes and plugins reduce server strain, and thus increase page speed

 - That CDNs make delivering web content globally a cinch

 - The importance of keeping your website updated at all times

 - How minifying JS and CSS files make all the difference

 - Why compressing images is one of the best steps you can take to increase site speed

 However, there is one thing we focused on in that article that is the most important.

 In fact, it is so important to website speed that I am willing to bet that if you failed to do any of the above-mentioned things to help your WordPress website’s speed, this one thing would still make a huge difference.